 Traditional Helicopter – Tuning¶

-This tuning guide is applicable to all versions of ArduCopter for traditional helicopters.
-However, it is written for Copter 3.4 and newer.
-Since the names of parameters, and scaling, were changed from Copter 3.3 to 3.4 the old tuning guide is archived here
+This tuning guide is applicable to current versions of ArduCopter for traditional helicopters.
+See the old tuning guide which is archived here for old versions.

 For making setting changes to traditional helicopters, users are reminded to use only the Full or Complete Parameter List in your ground station software.
 Do not use the Basic, Extended or Advanced Tuning pages that are designed for multi-rotor aircraft.
 These pages will make unwanted setting changes to traditional helicopters.
 And remember to write the changes to the flight controller after making them or they won’t be saved!